sunnypilot/sunnypilot/README.md

 <details><summary><h3>⛔ Prohibited Safety Modifications</h3></summary>

-All [official sunnypilot branches](https://github.com/sunnyhaibin/sunnypilot/branches) from sunnypilot's official GitHub repository strictly adhere to [comma.ai's safety policy](https://github.com/commaai/openpilot/blob/master/docs/SAFETY.md).
+All [official sunnypilot branches](https://github.com/sunnyhaibin/sunnypilot/branches) strictly adhere to [comma.ai's safety policy](https://github.com/commaai/openpilot/blob/master/docs/SAFETY.md).
 Any changes to this policy will result in your fork and/or device being banned from both comma.ai and sunnypilot channels.

-The following changes are a **VIOLATION** and **ARE NOT** included in any sunnypilot branches:
+The following changes are a **VIOLATION** of this policy and **ARE NOT** included in any sunnypilot branches:
 * Driver Monitoring:
   * ❌ "Nerfing" or reducing monitoring bounds.
 * Panda safety: